remunds/data-offloading-box/README.md

 nano config_default.json
 ```
 Then edit your specific details, such as Back-End IP, Back-End Port, db IP, db Port, dtnd IP and dtnd Port.
-In a normal use case, you just have to adjust the Back-End IP to a static and globally available IP address, leading to your this Back-End server.
-(TODO)
+In a normal use case, you only have to adjust the Back-End IP to a static and globally available IP address, leading to your Back-End server.
-Do not change "configuration" and "nodeName"
+Do not change "configuration" and "nodeName".

 ```